Step #1 - Admission to MTSU

 - Global Studies Credit - If you were deployed or have spent time in another country, you may be eligible for credit from that experience.
 To find out, contact:

 Before your admission to MTSU can be completed, you will need to provide proof of immunization.
 A copy of your DD 214, submitted along with a Hepatitis B/Meningitis Immunity online acknowledgment (see instructions below), will provide adequate proof for all immunizations except Varicella (chickenpox).
-See requirements at link below.
+Click here for immunization requirements.